 ISNA organizes the 1st Annual Masjid Development Forum

+Other sessions included topics on Setting the agenda for Masjid Development, Youth involvement in Masjids, Women friendly Masjid, Masjid Governance, and the recommendations for Masjid Development.
 As a leading national organization, ISNA is committed to the cause of Masjid Development in America and will provide resources and platforms for discussions and development in this area.